atharva-1304/atharva-1304/README.md

 My name is Atharva Vadodkar and I'm a student.
 Welcome to my GitHub profile!

 ## About Me
-I'm passionate about learning different language I enjoy  Fitness: Staying active through activities like running, yoga, or weightlifting helps me maintain a healthy body and mind.
+I'm passionate about learning different programing language I enjoy  Fitness: Staying active through activities like running, yoga, or weightlifting helps me maintain a healthy body and mind.

 ## My Interests